-Addison Bail Bonds
+Addison Bail Bonds and Jail Release

 Addison is located north of Dallas on only 4.4 square miles of land.
 Following explosive growth in the 80’s Addison turned from a sleepy little farm town with a local runway into a vibrant destination with over 200 hotels and restaurants.
 And Addison has a police force that is always on the prowl looking to keep the area safe.
 There’s a lot going on in this town; business and commerce during the day, dining and entertainment on nights and weekends.
 And if you’re accused of a crime in Addison, the Addison Police Department will investigate, make an arrest and file charges against you.
-Your best bet if you find yourself jailed by Addison is to call a lawyer right away who knows how to help with Addison bail bonds.
+Your best bet if you find yourself jailed by Addison is to call a lawyer right away who knows how to help with Addison bail bonds and jail release.

 If you have a family member or friend in jail, call us.
 We’ll tell you what it takes to get them out.
 We’ve dealt with all the local jails.
 Sometimes people want fast.
 Sometimes they want cheap.
 We’ll tell you all your options and let you decide.